-If you want to get the lowdown on the coolest spots to check out in Kaanapali, connect with a Fora Advisor for tips and booking perks.
+If you want to get the lowdown on the coolest spots to check out in Kaanapali, connect with Fora for tips and booking perks.

 To the south, you’ll find Lahaina, another top destination in West Maui.
 Lahaina has its share of four- and five-star resorts, but there’s also plenty here to do, like renting jet skis or kayaks, whale watching tours and more.
 And if you’re in the mood for a day trip, you can catch the ferry to Lanai (the most exclusive island in Hawai'i).